-In this year's Customer Success Index, which many refer to colloquially as the "state of the Customer Success (CS) industry" report, we learned something big: We're at an inflection point.
+And in this year's Customer Success Index for 2023 (what many refer to colloquially as the "state of the Customer Success (CS) industry" report), we learned something big: We're at an inflection point.

 Customer Success has evolved well beyond "firefighting" and defense; it's now a critical way to maintain and drive revenue growth.
 Challenging economic times have only reinforced and accelerated this trend.
-Listen to any public SaaS company earnings call-the mantra is growth from current customers through retention and expansion-and you'll hear that Customer Success is the key to unlocking this growth.
+Listen to any public SaaS company earnings call, and the mantra is growth from current customers through retention and expansion-and Customer Success is the key to unlocking this growth.

 In the coming pages, we've highlighted the most interesting takeaways from this year's survey so you can see where your company measures up-and what areas you need to focus on in the coming year.

 And though I'm burying the lede a bit here, the other big story from this year's CS Index is that Digital Customer Success (Digital CS) is where all the action is.
 If you've been looking for a way to scale your CS efforts in a way that's efficient and contributes to your revenue, there's lots of good news for you here.

-One final thought: At Gainsight, we believe that you can win in business while being Human-First.
+One final thought: At Gainsight, we believe that you can win in business while being human first.
 And we're so excited to see technology and the CS industry evolving in ways that help us be more human, because that's really the bottom line, isn't it?

+Tyler McNally,SVP, Customer Experience & Customer Success Operations, Gainsight

 THE CHEAT SHEET

 Customer Success Has Matured-And Is Growing

-A whopping 98% of companies are maintaining or increasing their investment in CS, and we're seeing that the important role of CS operations is becoming more common in companies with more than 20 Customer Success Managers (CSMs).
-Companies are also recognizing the value of CS operations to drive efficiency and further ROI from the CS organization: The number of companies with a dedicated CS Operations organization has more than doubled, from 20% in 2022 to 41% this year.
+A whopping 98% of companies are maintaining or increasing their investment in CS, and we're seeing that the important role of CS operations is becoming more common in companies with more than 20 customer success managers (CSMs).
+Companies are also recognizing the value of CS operations to drive efficiency and further ROI from the CS organization: the number of companies with a dedicated CS Operations organization has more than doubled: from 20% in 2022 to 41% this year.

 The Responsibilities of CS Hold Steady

-As in previous reports, CS continues to have the same primary responsibilities: customer retention, customer outcomes, product adoption, and expansion.
-One interesting point: These responsibilities don't always align with what a company measures.
+Like in previous reports, CS continues to have the same primary responsibilities: customer retention, customer outcomes, product adoption, and expansion.
+One interesting point: these responsibilities don't always align with what a company measures.
 Dig into the charts to learn more.

-CS Measurements Are Evolving
+CS Measurements Have Room to Grow

-While traditionally companies have only measured CS performance based on customer retention, we're starting to see expansion and other measurements come into play.
-We're seeing that 64% of companies primarily measure their CS organizations on customer retention, with NDR coming in a close second at 63%.
-Only 41% of companies measure CS on expansion revenue.
+The most common CS measurement is customer retention, followed by Net Revenue Retention (NRR).
+Although more companies are starting to factor in how CS orgs contribute to expansion, this measurement has the smallest presence in our survey.
+Only 26% of companies measure CS on gross revenue retention, even though GRR is one of the two primary components of NRR, which is a top two metric (at 53%).

 Keep Your Eye on Digital Customer Success

-Almost half of the participants (48%) currently have some level of formal Digital CS programs and teams, a number we've seen grow steadily.
+Though only 28% of participants currently have some level of formal Digital CS programs and teams, we've seen this number grow.
 Digital CS is gaining the most ground in companies at the lower end of revenue (\$1M-\$10M) and at the higher end (\$100M+).
 We only expect Digital CS to grow as companies continue to strive to do more with less, without losing the human touch.

-KPIs Still in Their Infancy With Digital CS
+KPIs Still in Their infancy with Digital CS